Fitbit MoneySaving tips & tricks

 Fitness tracker - mainly focuses on health and exercise monitoring, including step count, calories burnt and reminders to move.

-There are currently seven Fitbit models that are widely available (it’s released 20 models in total, though older ones are harder to come by).
-Here’s what you can get – excluding the kids’ edition – and how much they cost at full-price:
+There are currently eight Fitbit models that are widely available (excluding special edition versions), though it's released many more than this over the years which are now harder to come by.
+Here are the most recent models – excluding the kids’ edition – and how much they cost at full-price:

-There are three fitness trackers and three smartwatches, with prices ranging from £69.99 to £129.99 for the trackers and £149.99 to £249.99 for the smartwatches.
+There are three fitness trackers and three smartwatches above, with prices ranging from £89.99 to £169.99 for the trackers and £149.99 to £279.99 for the smartwatches.
 So the first question to ask yourself, is do you need the bigger display and additional features of a smartwatch, or are you just happy to track and monitor your health and exercise?

 You may think we've covered this in the section above, but once you've decided on a fitness tracker or smartwatch, the amount of features – and price – then varies between models.